GenericMappingTools/gmt/doc/rst/source/psbasemap.rst

 ~~~~~~~~~~~~~~~

 To make a linear x/y frame with all axes, but with only left and bottom
-axes annotated, using xscale = yscale = 1.0, ticking every 1 unit and
+axes annotated, using xscale = yscale = 1 cm per unit, ticking every 1 unit and
 annotating every 2, and using xlabel = "Distance" and ylabel = "No of samples", use

    ::

-    gmt psbasemap -R0/9/0/5 -Jx1 -Bf1a2 -Bx+lDistance -By+l"No of samples" -BWeSn -P > linear.ps
+    gmt psbasemap -R0/9/0/5 -Jx1c -Bf1a2 -Bx+lDistance -By+l"No of samples" -BWeSn -P > linear.ps

 Log-log plot
 ~~~~~~~~~~~~